Reptil: Heroic Age

 When Korvac returns, Reptil and his fellow studies are placed into future versions of their bodies by Korvac's estranged lover, Carina, to fight him.
 After Korvac is defeated, Reptil finds himself trapped in his older body.
 On a day trip to New York, the students encounter Arcade, during which Reptil meets Spider-Girl, and they quickly become friends.
 Spider-Girl attends Academy's "prom night".
 When she tells him that she liked him the way he was, Reptil then decides to revert to his teenage body.

 After the battle with Korvac he convinces Tigra to allow him and the team to fight Electro.
 It turns out the entire Sinister Six was with him and they easily defeat the students.
 Reptil blames himself.
-He develops great leadership skills and is able to guide the team against Absorbing Man and Titania's attack on the Infinite Mansion during the Fear Itself storyline, especially now that since his connection with his future self, he can turn his entire body into a dinosaur without losing control and change his body mass by turning into larger and smaller beasts.
+He develops great leadership skills and is able to guide the team against Absorbing Man and Titania's attack on the Infinite Mansion during the Fear Itself storyline, especially now that since his connection with his future self, he can fully transform into a dinosaur without losing control.

-Later, Reptil's brain is switched again with his future self.
-His future self-attempts to help Hybrid take over the school in order to ensure a future timeline will exist where he and Finesse have a child.
+Later, Reptil's mind is switched again with his future self.
+His future self attempts to help Hybrid take over the school in order to ensure a future timeline will exist where he and Finesse have a child.
 However, his future self cannot cope with the guilt of killing fellow students, so he contacts Veil and Jocasta, who are able to defeat Hybrid.
 It is hinted that this particular timeline might still have been saved.